dsreddy99/stash/docs/concepts/what-is-stash/architecture.md

 #### RestoreSession

 `RestoreSession` specifies where to restore and the the `Repository` that stores backed up data.
 User have to create a `RestoreSession` object when she want to restore.
-When a `RestoreSession` is created, Stash inject an `init-container` into the target workload (lunch a job if the target is not an workload) to restore.
+When an user creates a `RestoreSession`, Stash inject an `init-container` into the target workload (lunch a job if the target is not an workload) to restore.
 For more details about `RestoreSession`, please visit [here](/docs/concepts/crds/restoresession.md).

 #### Function